 Our planned allocation is as follows:

-Of these 5 pupils: 2 were working above age related expectations; 1 met end of year age related expectations and 2 pupils did not achieve end of year age related expectations.
+Of these 3 pupils: 2 met end of year age related expectations and 2 pupils did not achieve end of year age related expectations.
 We are confident that with continued support these pupils will meet age related expectations by the end of key stage 2.